 “Over the course of the past year, the value of our unique discovery and development platform was further evidenced as ProMIS made considerable progress in expanding its portfolio of opportunities across multiple neurodegenerative diseases”, stated Eugene Williams, ProMIS’ Executive Chairman.

 “PMN310, our lead antibody therapeutic candidate for Alzheimer’s disease, showed further significant positive differentiation in both potential efficacy and safety compared to competitive antibody therapeutics currently in development.
-In addition, antibody candidates selectively targeting toxic forms of alpha-synuclein for Parkinson’s disease and toxic, aggregated forms of TDP43 for amyotrophic lateral sclerosis (ALS) were identified and further characterized to support initiation of pharmaceutical partnering discussions.”
+In addition, antibody candidates selectively targeting toxic forms of alpha-synuclein for Parkinson’s disease, toxic aggregated forms of TDP-43 for amyotrophic lateral sclerosis (ALS) and toxic aggregates of tau for AD and other dementias were identified and further characterized to support pharmaceutical partnering discussions.”

 - Alzheimer’s disease (AD) program

 - In May 2019, we announced the identification of novel antibodies for AD with selectivity for the neurotoxic form of tau.
 ProMIS leveraged its proprietary drug discovery and development platform to identify several novel antibodies that selectively bind toxic oligomers of tau.